norwoodj/docs/docs/resume.md

       implementing IPv6 pool assignment and address selection, and designing and implementing a inter-datacenter relay mechanism for UDP traffic which has since been reused in numerous other features
 * Intel Team
-    * Built an async batch data processing and job tracking library in python in the spirit of [Spring Batch](https://spring.io/projects/spring-batch) using [asyncio](https://docs.python.org/3/library/asyncio.html) and [asyncpg](https://magicstack.github.io/asyncpg/current), improving the performance of existing batch jobs and development velocity in building new ones
+    * Designed an async batch data processing and job tracking library in python in the spirit of [Spring Batch](https://spring.io/projects/spring-batch) using [asyncio](https://docs.python.org/3/library/asyncio.html) and [asyncpg](https://magicstack.github.io/asyncpg/current), improving the performance of existing batch jobs and development velocity in building new ones
-    * Implemented a number of streaming data processing applications using [Kafka](https://kafka.apache.org/) and [GCP pub/sub](https://cloud.google.com/pubsub), in particular, one for detecting newly-registered domain names by consuming our [1.1.1.1](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1) resolver logs, approximately 200 billion events per day at the time
+    * Built a number of streaming data processing applications using [Kafka](https://kafka.apache.org/) and [GCP pub/sub](https://cloud.google.com/pubsub), in particular, one for detecting newly-registered domain names by consuming our [1.1.1.1](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1) resolver logs, approximately 200 billion events per day at the time
     * Implemented terraform configuration and [helm](https://helm.sh/) charts to deploy and monitor an [airflow](https://airflow.apache.org/) deployment